Code-Institute-Submissions/weightbearer/README.md

 ### Acknowledgements

 - The band themselves had mentioned needing a website previously so I'm happy they let me use them as a guinea pig in putting this together.
 - My mentor [Precious](https://github.com/precious-ijege) helped this project seem a bit more manageable after I'd come up with my initial ideas.
-He pointed out what he'd expect using his experience of similar previous projects, and it was good to get that professional perspective after I'd researched other band websites of varying quality.
+He pointed out what he'd expect using his experience of similar previous projects, and it was good to get that professional perspective after I'd researched other band websites of varying qualities.